EarnestResearch/dhall-packages/README.md

 ```

 If you don't want to download the entire packages collection, you can simply reference the `package.dhall` file in the directory you are interested in.
+This will greatly improve performance if you are only using a subset of the packages.

 Note: if you use this repository for kubernetes and you are converting to YAML, you should run
 ```sh